RoSPA diploma

 and that they correspond to the registration document.

-No second-hand bike will be perfect so any faults with the bike should
+No second-hand motorcycle will be perfect so any faults with the bike

-be highlighted.This will affect the overall asking price.
-Never buy the
+should be highlighted.This will affect the overall selling price.
+Never

-first bike you see be prepared to walk away.
-Always ask if there are any
+buy the first motorbike you see be prepared to walk away.
+Always ask if

-extras but never accept a used crash helmet - not only could the previous
+there are any extras but never accept a used crash helmet - not only could

-owner have head lice but it may also have damage which is not visible;
+the previous owner have head lice but it may also have damage which is

-this will reduce the level of protection it provides in the event of an
+not visible; this will reduce the level of protection it provides in the

-accident.
-If you are calling a private number always start the conversation
+event of an accident.
+If you are calling a private number always start

-with 'I am calling about the bike' if the reply is 'which one?' then hang-up
+the conversation with 'I am calling about the bike' if the reply is 'which

-as this would suggest it is a dealer posing as a private seller.
+one?' then hang-up as this would suggest it is a dealer posing as a private